projectacrn/acrn-hypervisor/doc/tutorials/gpu-passthru.rst

 ************

 Intel GVT-d is a graphics virtualization approach that is also known as the Intel-Graphics-Device passthrough feature.
 Based on Intel VT-d technology, it offers useful special graphics-related configurations.
-It allows for direct assignment of an entire GPU’s prowess to a single user, passing the native driver capabilities through to the hypervisor without any limitations.
+It allows for direct assignment of an entire GPU's prowess to a single user, passing the native driver capabilities through to the hypervisor without any limitations.

 Verified version
 *****************